MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-materialized-view-security-roles.md

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the roles they're assigned.
 On materialized views, the only security role is `admins`.
 Materialized view `admins` have the ability to view, modify, and remove the materialized view.

-In this article, you'll learn how to use management commands to [view existing materialized view admins](#view-existing-materialized-view-admins) as well as [add and remove materialized view admins](#add-and-remove-materialized-view-admins).
+In this article, you'll learn how to use management commands to [view existing admins](#view-existing-admins) as well as [add and remove admins](#add-and-remove-admins) on materialized views.

 > [!NOTE]
 >